yskim0/NYU-DEEP-LEARNING/정현/Week6/lecture_note.md

 outputs a label for every pixel in the image up to the horizon, which work as the classifiers

 ```
-continuous access to the stereo labels allows retraining __only the last layer of the network__
+continuous access to the stereo labels allows retraining == adapting to the new environment
-== adapting to the new environment
+> retraining only the last layer of the network
-~previous layers are trained and fixed~
+> previous layers are trained and fixed
 ```

 * detect objects up 50-100m